VHT Special 6 Ultra Guitar Amp Mods

 Reduce Volume Boost Volume Change

-Some people complain that pushing the Foot Switch for Volume Boost results in too much volume change to be useful during a live performance (pulling the Volume Knob also engages Volume Boost).
+Some people complain that pushing the Foot Switch for Volume Boost results in too much volume change to be useful during a live performance (pulling up the Volume Knob also engages Volume Boost).
 Volume boost is engaged by adding resistor R12 (68k ohm located on the volume pot) to the tone circuit.
 Adding R12 reduces the amount of signal that bleeds to ground through the tone circuit which boosts the volume.
 Because of this the Volume Boost does affect the signal's tone.
 With the boost control you either have 68k ohms with boost or 0 ohms with no boost (clean).
 Decreasing the value of R12 will reduce the volume change when Volume Boost is engaged.

 Volume Boost R12 at Bottom Center